 The two fellowship programs administered by the Pace Center provide two-year, and in some cases one-year, paid fellowships which are funded and managed by the University.
 Fellowships are limited to Princeton University seniors.
 Citizenship eligibility varies by fellowship sponsor organization.

-The High Meadows Fellowship program places recent Princeton graduates in two-year, and in some cases one-year, positions with nonprofit organizations that aim to protect the environment and build environmental sustainability, or that bring an environmental focus to building community capacity and increasing the self-sufficiency of community residents, with the awareness that true sustainability can only flourish in a just society.
+The High Meadows Fellowship program places recent Princeton graduates in two-year, paid positions with nonprofit organizations that aim to protect the environment and build environmental sustainability, or that bring an environmental focus to building community capacity and increasing the self-sufficiency of community residents.

 The Charles W. Puttkamer '58 Prisoner Reentry Fellowship Program is open to Princeton seniors and places a 2014 graduate in a two-year paid position as a Field Management Fellow with the Petey Greene Prisoner Assistance Program, headquartered in Princeton, NJ.
 The focus of the Puttkamer Prisoner Reentry Fellowship Program is to raise the profile of prisoner reentry issues for state decision-makers and local communities, and to support communities impacted by ex-offender reentry.